vgribok/flutter_nav2_oop/README.md

 - Compute which route to display in web browser's address bar based on the current app state.
 - Determine which part of the app state to alter when a screen is removed from the nav stack by user hitting the back navigation arrow.
 - Compute the state from the URL entered in the web browser address bar, including support of the 404 route and screen.
-- Assuming bottom navigation tab app UI layout, we need to separate tab navigation state management from the screens' child/overlay screens.
+- With bottom navigation tab app UI layout, we need to separate tab navigation state management from the screens' child/overlay screens.

 ## Solution Outline